-- (i) If the lead player, the second player shall deliver both of the lead player's stones and one of the second player's stones, and the third player shall deliver one of the second player's stones and both of the third player's stones. - (ii) If the second player, the lead player shall deliver the first of the second player's stones, and the third player shall deliver the second of the second player's stones and both of the third player's stones. - (iii) If the third player, the lead player shall deliver the first of the third stones and the second player shall deliver the second of the third player's stones. - (iv) If the fourth player, the second delivers the fourth's first stone and the third delivers the fourth's second stone.
+- (i) If the lead player, the second player shall deliver both lead player's stones and the first of the second player's stones, and the third player shall deliver the second of the second player's stones and both third player's stones. - (ii) If the second player, the lead player shall deliver the first of the second player's stones, and the third player shall deliver the second of the second player's stones and both third player's stones. - (iii) If the third player, the lead player shall deliver the first of the third stones and the second player shall deliver the second of the third player's stones. - (iv) If the fourth player, the second delivers the fourth's first stone and the third delivers the fourth's second stone.